Henry W. Baker House: Description

 The Henry W. Baker House is a two-story structure constructed from brick.
 The house is of a fanciful Italianate design, likely based on an illustration in a pattern book.
 The house was a landmark in Plymouth because of the unusual tower, shaped like a pagoda, atop the mansard roof.
 The house is asymmetrical in plan, with a cut stone foundation and a kitchen wing in the rear, extended by later additions of a carriage shed and cement block garage.
 The main section of the house is articulated with bay windows and porches, and gables on the upper story, most noticeable on the front facade.
 The entrance has arch-top double doors under a small porch; over that is a window with a gabled pediment.

 The Henry W. Baker House history

 Henry W. Baker built his house in 1875, and lived there until his death in 1919.
 His sister Anna lived in the home until 1943, at which time the pagoda tower was removed from the house during a renovation.
 The structure was converted to commercial use in the 1970s and neglected.
 The building was later restored, including the pagoda, and now houses a law practice.
 A state of Michigan historic marker is placed in front of the house, which incorrectly states that he died in the year 1920.

+The building is now owned by Susan Rogal and is home to VITRINE Boutique, a Lifestyle Store, one of the most unique shops in the region.